dfs5/nap-demo/README.md

 It takes a while for ELK stack to get ready.
 You can verify the start process with:

 $ docker logs f5-waf-elk-dashboards_elasticsearch_1

+In Kibana Menu: Stack Management/Saved objects "Import" both ndjson-files from /kibana folder.
+These files will give you 2 dashboards: Overveiw and False Positives

 Adjust app_protect_security_log in nginx.conf to point to ELK stack